researchsoft/website/content/news/2020-08/index.md

 * ReSA becomes a fiscally sponsored project of Code for Science and Society
 * Additions to ReSA Zotero library on resources that support software in research
 * SORSE launches on 2 September 2020
-* NSF has issued a solicitation that includes sustainable software projects
+* NSF has issued a solicitation that includes sustainable software projects"""
-"""

 +++